 Such a fun easy treat the whole family will love, especially the kids!
-Traditional rice krispies treats are tinted orange, shaped into rounds and topped with a pretzel stick and shaped green candy, such as airheads (or green fondant).
-Perfect for Halloween and Thanksgiving parties, or a weekend edible craft.
+Traditional rice krispies treats are tinted orange, shaped into rounds, and topped with a pretzel stick and shaped green candy, such as airheads (or green fondant).
+The perfect pumpkin rice krispie treats are the best for Halloween and Thanksgiving parties, or a weekend edible craft.

 Rice Krispie Treats in Fun Pumpkin Shapes

 No matter how old you are rice krispie treats never get old!
 I still make them all the time for a quick treat and I’ll never get sick of them.

 Here I’ve made them into a fall-inspired treat that both young and old alike will love!
 Whenever I take them to a Halloween party or Thanksgiving dinner they disappear in no time (ugh and I can never stop at just one).

 I’ve mentioned in the recipe if you are making them for adults I’d use the marshmallow fondant, then for kids use the green airheads as pictured.

 These Pumpkin Rice Krispie Treats have no pumpkin flavoring—they taste just like the classic Rice Krispie Treats you know and love!

 I’m assuming if you did mix pumpkin into rice krispie treats they’d probably almost immediately go stale and the consistency and everything would just be off.
 You could add a little pumpkin pie spice though.

 I bought a few different ingredients trying to figure out which would be best for the stem.
 I got mini Twix, red vines black licorice, and pretzel rods (I’ve also seen tootsie rolls used).

 I decided the pretzel looked the best plus it was a nice balance to have a little salty to balance out all the sweet.